TheM1ddleM1n/Waddle/README.md

 **Q: Will this affect my game performance?**

-A: WaddleClient has minimal performance impact (less than 0.35% CPU).
+A: WaddleClient has minimal performance impact (less than 0.4% CPU).

 **Q: Can I use this on other websites?**

 A: WaddleClient is specifically designed for Miniblox only.

+**Q: Do coordinates work in all game modes?**

+A: Yes!
+Coordinates update in any game mode where you're actively playing.

 ---